Learn more about the Conservation Council here.

 The Manoa Cliff restoration site is a 6-acre area of forest along the Manoa Cliff trail above Honolulu which the Department of Land and Natural Resources fenced in to keep out feral pigs.
 The all-volunteer restoration project was initiated by UH graduate student Mashuri Waite in 2005 with a permit from Na Ala Hele (responsible for the State trail system).
 This area was chosen because it still has many interesting native species and is easily accessible to the average hiker on O’ahu.
 Honolulu Zoo has provided funds to purchase plant seedlings for native lobeliads which are then out-planted along the trail.
 We also provide volunteers, and funds for miscellaneous small tools and supplies for weeding and removing trees.
 There are public volunteer workdays each and every Sunday. www.manoacliff.org

-The Honolulu Zoo partners with the Dept. of Land and Natural Resources (DLNR), Division of Forestry and Wildlife (DFW), Hawaii Invertebrate Program in the Conservation of Native Endemic Invertebrates.
-The Hawaii Invertebrate Program is within the Dept. of Land and Natural Resources, Division of Forestry and Wildlife.
-The goal of the program is to recover populations of rare endemic arthropods and snails through captive rearing, reintroductions, and translocations.
-On Monday November 20, 2017 the Honolulu Zoo opened up a Kamehameha butterfly exhibit and native endemic invertebrate breeding lab within the new Ectotherm Complex in collaboration with the Hawaii Invertebrate Program with DLNR/DFW.
+The Honolulu Zoo partners with the Department of Land and Natural Resources (DLNR), Division of Forestry and Wildlife (DFW), Hawai`i Invertebrate Program (HIP) in the conservation of native endemic invertebrates.
+The goal of the Invertebrate Program is to recover populations of rare endemic arthropods and snails through captive rearing, reintroductions, and translocations.
+In November 2017, in collaboration with the Hawaii Invertebrate Program, the Honolulu Zoo opened our Kamehameha Butterfly Exhibit and Native Endemic Invertebrate Breeding Lab within the new Ectotherm Complex.

 Learn more about our Official City Bird here.

-In-situ surveys at Hyogo Prefecture of Andrias japonicas.
-The study includes conducting current surveys and analyzing data collected over the last 40 years of 1600 specimens.
-Develop a digital database from analog data, monitor the survey area, compare results to the database, and analyze all data.
-This enables us to unlock the basic ecology and conservation implications of the Japanese Giant Salamander’s.
+The Institute conducts in-situ surveys of Japanese giant salamanders in Hyogo Prefecture.
+The study includes conducting surveys and analyzing data collected on about 1600 specimens over the last 40 years.
+They are developing a digital database from analog data, monitoring the survey area, comparing results to the database and analyzing all data, all with the goal of unlocking the basic ecology of and conservation implications to the Japanese giant salamanders.